Conservative Political Action Conference: Annual straw poll

+Florida Governor Ron DeSantis has had more second-place finishes in the CPAC straw poll than anyone else, being the runner-up five consecutive times from 2021 to 2023.
+Mitt Romney has the second-highest number of second-place finishes, with three, followed by Pat Buchanan, George W. Bush, John McCain, and Marco Rubio, all with two each.

 Foreign CPACs

+Argentina

+The first CPAC in Argentina took place on December 4, 2024, in the city of Buenos Aires.
+Speakers included Argentinian President Javier Milei, Lara Trump, Kari Lake, Santiago Abascal, Agustín Laje, Patricia Bullrich, Ben Shapiro, Eduardo Verástegui, Rafael López Aliaga, Ricardo Salinas Pliego, Luis Caputo and Eduardo Bolsonaro, with video messages by: Steve Bannon, Jair Bolsonaro and Maria Corina Machado.

 Australia

-Australia's first CPAC was held in August 2019, with guest speakers including former prime minister Tony Abbott, Brexit campaign leader Nigel Farage, former Breitbart News editor-in-chief Raheem Kassam and NSW One Nation leader Mark Latham.
+Australia's first CPAC was held in August 2019 by Andrew Cooper, founder of conservative think-tank LibertyWorks.
+Guest speakers included former prime minister Tony Abbott, Brexit campaign leader Nigel Farage, former Breitbart News editor-in-chief Raheem Kassam and NSW One Nation leader Mark Latham.
 Liberal Senator Amanda Stoker and Craig Kelly MP were at the event.
 There were calls for Kassam to be banned from coming into the country before the event.

 The second conference was held in November 2020.
 Canadian alt-right YouTuber Lauren Southern was initially scheduled to appear, but her invitation was rescinded by the organizers.

 The 2022 conference was held in Sydney on October 1.
 Attendees included Tony Abbott, Eric Abetz, Katherine Deves, Nigel Farage, Jacinta Price and Amanda Stoker.

+The 2023 conference was held in Sydney from August 19–20.
+One prominent speaking point of the conference was in opposition to the proposed constitutional amendment to create an Indigenous voice to parliament.
+Tony Abbott, Warren Mundine and Jacinta Nampijinpa Price were among the speakers at the conference.